 Gold Bar

-Avoid These 4 Mistakes When Adopting New Technology
+Avoid These 4 Mistakes When Adopting New Key Control Technology

 1. Not Getting Employee Buy-in

-Even if management has already made the decision to adopt a new tool, it’s important to get your employees’ buy-in — especially your Gen Z employees.
-You might not have been involved in the decision, but you can still help make a case for the technology.
+When adopting a new tool, it’s important to get your employees’ buy-in — especially Gen Z employees, who prefer a collaborative leadership style.
+Even if you weren’t involved in the decision, you can still help make a case for the technology and let them know what to expect when using the new system.

 Why is buy-in important?
-If you give end users the what but not the why behind a change, that’s like a parent feeding their child the ages-old phrase “Because I said so.”
+If you give end users the what and not the why behind a change, that’s like a parent feeding their child the age-old phrase “Because I said so.”
 In your conversations with employees, address how the solution solves common pain points:

 • Does it solve a problem?